 On the other hand, as shown by the solid line in Figure \ref{FCquadriga}, the performance of NNs trained for specific scenarios deteriorates as the user range radius increases.
 For example, reducing the radius ($R$) from 11 m to 4 m leads to a 36.61\% (2 dB) reduction in feedback errors.
 In compact areas, channel distributions are simpler, and environmental information plays a more dominant role in enhancing AI-based CSI feedback accuracy.
 A similar trend was observed in \cite{9737435}, where feedback accuracy decreased from $-12.5$ dB to $-9$ dB as the user area expands from{ 2 m $\times$ 2 m} to {6 m $\times$ 6 m}.
 This finding indicates that:

-Previous studies propose a two-stage approach to address this challenge: first training an NN using datasets generated randomly following the 3GPP guidelines, and subsequently fine-tuning the NN with datasets collected from specific scenarios to enhance feedback accuracy in those settings \cite{9442844,cmccHan,10381825,10508320}.
+Previous studies propose a two-stage approach to leverage this characteristic: first training an NN using datasets generated randomly following the 3GPP guidelines, and subsequently fine-tuning the NN with datasets collected from specific scenarios to enhance feedback accuracy in those settings \cite{9442844,cmccHan,10381825,10508320}.
 While this strategy shows potential, it relies on online training, which entails significant time, computational resources, and data collection overhead.
-Moreover, it poses considerable challenges to practical standardization within 3GPP \cite{9970357}.
+Moreover, this complex strategy poses considerable challenges to practical standardization within 3GPP \cite{9970357}.
 Thus, an effective strategy that eliminates the need for online training is indispensable for practical implementations.